Isidro Barrada

-Isidro Plácido Del Rosario Barrada y Valdéz was a Spanish general sent to Mexico in 1829, eight years after Mexican independence in an ultimately unsuccessful attempt to reconquer the country for the Spanish Crown.
+Isidro Plácido Del Rosario Barrada y Valdés (Puerto de la Cruz, Tenerife, 6 October 1782 – Marseille, France, 14 August 1835) was a Spanish general sent to Mexico in 1829, eight years after Mexican independence in an ultimately unsuccessful attempt to reconquer the country for the Spanish Crown.

-The background
+South-America

+Born in Tenerife, he moved as a child with his parents to Venezuela.
+They lived in Carúpano on the Venezuelan Caribbean coast.

+When the Venezuelan War of Independence broke out, he sided with the Royalists.
+He fought in many battles.
+He was also present in the Battle of Boyacá from where he managed to escape with 270 of his men.
+He fled to Cartagena de Indias, which he helped to defend against the Siege of Cartagena of 1820–21.

+After the surrender of Cartagena de Indias, he was transported to Cuba, where he reached the rank of Colonel in 1824 and Brigadier General in 1828.
+He was also appointed Governor of Santiago de Cuba in 1824.

+Expedition to Mexico (1829)

+Background

 The General Law of Expulsion was promulgated in Mexico in 1827.
 This law ordered the expulsion of all foreigners from the country, particularly all Spaniards.
 In January 1829, Feliciano Montenegro, Mexican counsel in New Orleans, informed his government that a Spanish expeditionary force was being assembled in Havana, with the objective of reconquering Mexican territory.

-The expedition
+Preparations

 Spanish Brigadier Isidro Barradas arrived secretly in Havana from Spain on June 2, 1829.
 He assembled an expedition of 3,000 to 4,000 men, and on July 5 he sailed for Mexico.
 The fleet included one ship of the line, El Soberano, 2 frigates, 2 gunboats and 15 transports.
 Admiral Ángel Laborde was in command of the fleet.
 The expedition included many of the Spaniards exiled in 1827 who wanted to return to the country.
 The exiles had convinced Barradas that Mexico was eager to return to Spanish sovereignty.

 Barradas was apparently a disagreeable person, quarreling with Admiral Laborde and generally disliked by the troops under his command.

 Three days out of Havana, the fleet was dispersed by a violent storm in the Bay of Campeche.
 The rallying point was the Isla de Lobos (Veracruz), but the weather made it difficult to reassemble.
 The frigate Amalia and four transports arrived there on July 14.
 More ships arrived in the following week.
 By July 22, nearly all had reached the reassembly point.
 One transport with 400 troops was forced to go to New Orleans for repairs.